 With increased rates of blood circulation in the body, your overall health should benefit as a secondary, but very important, aspect of this venous treatment.

 As a successful, popular modern procedure for treatment of venous reflux and other similar conditions related to varicose veins, the Closure surgical procedure works medical wonders as it continues to raise the level of blood flow and overall internal organ functioning for increasing numbers of patients each day.
-This state-of-the-art medical procedure is highly recommended by Vein Centers at NYC Surgical Associates for excellent treatment of venous reflux disease and its symptoms.
+This state-of-the-art medical procedure is highly recommended by Vein Centers at City Surgical Care for excellent treatment of venous reflux disease and its symptoms.